Canon 250D vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the 250D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 250D and the A7R III are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the 250D followed on from the Canon 200D.
+The 250D is a recent model that features in the current product line-up of Canon.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 250D and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.